m417z/ntdoc/descriptions/rtl_user_process_parameters.md

 ### Length

-Total allocated size of the process parameter block, including the fixed structure and the following variable-length string data stored contiguously after the structure:
+Total size of the process parameter block, including the fixed structure and the following variable-length string data stored contiguously after the structure:

 * `CurrentDirectory.DosPath`
 * `DllPath`